C. difficile–induced colitis usually occurs after taking antibiotics.

 Staying for an extended time in the hospital

 Undergoing gastrointestinal surgery

-Having a disorder or taking a drug that decreases gastric acidity
+Having a disorder or taking a medication that decreases gastric acidity

-Drugs that decrease gastric acidity include proton pump inhibitors and histamine-2 (H2) blockers, which are used to treat gastroesophageal reflux Gastroesophageal Reflux Disease (GERD) In gastroesophageal reflux disease, stomach contents, including acid and bile, flow backward from the stomach into the esophagus, causing inflammation in the esophagus and pain in the bottom... read more and peptic ulcer disease Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
-Peptic ulcers can result from Helicobacter pylori... read more .
+Medications that decrease gastric acidity include proton pump inhibitors and histamine-2 (H2) blockers, which are used to treat gastroesophageal reflux Gastroesophageal Reflux Disease (GERD) In gastroesophageal reflux disease, stomach contents, including acid and bile, flow backward from the stomach into the esophagus, causing inflammation in the esophagus and pain in the bottom... read more and peptic ulcer disease Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
+Peptic ulcers can result from infection with Helicobacter... read more .

 Sometimes the source of the bacteria is the person's own intestinal tract.
 C. difficile is commonly present in the intestines of newborns, healthy adults, and adults who are hospitalized.
 In these people, C. difficile typically do not cause illness unless they overgrow.
 However, these people can spread clostridia to at-risk people.
 Person-to-person spread can be prevented by meticulous hand washing Prevention of Infection Several measures help protect people against infection.
 Handwashing is an effective way of preventing the spread of infectious microorganisms from one person to another.
 Handwashing is particularly... read more .